Kaamkiya/Random.js/README.md

 # js-plugin-Random

+Many of these functions are function from the Python module `random`.
 1. ### Random.integer
   Takes in the parameters `min` and `max` and returns a number between them.
   For example, `Random.integer(0, 9)` might return `4.76561989019456`.